Shawangunk Correctional Facility

 Shawangunk Correctional Facility is a maximum security prison for males located in the Town of Shawangunk, Ulster County, New York in the United States.
 The facility lies just outside the Ulster County hamlet of Wallkill, whose post office serves it.

 History

-The prison was constructed in 1983 to expand the maximum security capabilities of the state prison system and was located near the existing Wallkill Correctional Facility, a medium security prison.
+The prison was constructed in 1983 to expand the maximum-security capabilities of the state prison system and is located near the existing Wallkill Correctional Facility, a medium security prison.
 The co-location was designed so that services by both facilities could be shared, thus reducing the costs of each prison.

 The new prison opened in 1985 and was fully operational by 1986.
-The prison is also one of the few in the system with a sex offender program.
-Occupational training is provided in the category of building maintenance with specific training in carpentry, electricity and plumbing.
+Participation in vocational programs at Shawangunk was the highest of any prison gauged by the Correctional Association of New York.
+In addition to college courses and library access, Shawangunk offers four vocational courses: Carpentry, computer operator, general business and print shop.